 Using research to improve grammar teaching

-The Grammar Skills you see today were carefully developed by harnessing three powerful resources: learning science research, learning data from the app, and the insights of our learners themselves!
+The Grammar Lessons you see today were carefully developed by harnessing three powerful resources: learning science research, learning data from the app, and the insights of our learners themselves!

-In fact, we found other evidence that the Grammar Skills were working, too.
-We looked closely at the kinds of mistakes learners made, to see if doing the grammar lessons really helped teach those topics.
-We gave a new skill about the present tense in French to a small percent of learners, and we compared their mistakes to the mistakes made by learners in the regular French course, without the present tense skill.
-Learners who completed the present tense Grammar Skill made fewer present tense-related mistakes afterwards than learners who didn't have that skill in their course.
-The present tense skill really was helping learners reinforce their understanding of the present tense!
+In fact, we found other evidence that the Grammar Lessons were working, too.
+We looked closely at the kinds of mistakes learners made, to see if doing the lessons really helped teach those topics.
+We gave a new set of lessons about the present tense in French to a small percent of learners, and we compared their mistakes to the mistakes made by learners in the regular French course, without the additional set of lessons.
+Learners who completed the present tense Grammar Lessons made fewer present tense-related mistakes afterwards than learners who didn't have that skill in their course.
+The Grammar Lessons really were helping learners reinforce their understanding of the present tense!

-We applied science, data, and learner feedback to help us perfect the new Grammar Skills: they might feel slightly more challenging than regular skills, and that's because they give you the opportunity to solve grammatical puzzles.
-So if you feel like grammar skills are harder than other lessons, rest assured that this challenge has been carefully calibrated for learners like you!
+We applied science, data, and learner feedback to help us perfect the new Grammar Lessons: they might feel slightly more challenging than regular lessons, and that's because they give you the opportunity to solve grammatical puzzles.
+So if you feel like Grammar Lessons are harder than other lessons, rest assured that this challenge has been carefully calibrated for learners like you!

-Studying the grammar of the language you're learning is all about communicating -- we want you to get comfortable expressing yourself and understanding others, with just the right details and nuance.
-That's why our new Grammar Skills use a combination of explicit and implicit teaching to get you noticing and learning patterns in a fun and rewarding way.
+Studying the grammar of the language you're learning is all about communicating—we want you to get comfortable expressing yourself and understanding others, with just the right details and nuance.
+That's why our new Grammar Lessons use a combination of explicit and implicit teaching to get you noticing and learning patterns in a fun and rewarding way.